rubabfawad805-svg/Capstone_Project/README.md

 ---
 # 🧬 In Silico Drug Discovery Analysis of Ligands Against 7SFB
 Protein 7SFB, also known as Main Protease, is an essential constructive part of the COVID-19 virus without which the virus is rendered replication-incompetent.
 This protein is the master key to the virus's survival.
+The selection of 7SFB is a strategic choice because it represents the Main Protease (Mpro/3CLpro) of the SARS-CoV-2 virus.
+It is a proven, high-impact target where computational modeling can yield fast, life-saving results without the immediate need for a high-containment wet lab.

 ## 🏆 Key Finding
 **Metformin exhibited the highest binding affinity (-6.7 kcal/mol), driven by strong hydrogen bonding with active site residues.**